Frank Zappa's musical language

 Make a sex noise, 0:01-0:13 (transcription).

 The music is subservient to the text.
-Just a one-bar bass vamp in D Dorian in standard 4/4, with the band improvising the harmonies.
+It's just a one-bar bass vamp in D Dorian in standard 4/4, with the band improvising the harmonies.
 Towards the end the band is singing "make a sex noise" a couple of times, with the invited women doing their best.

 Packard goose (1988)